 - Pico de gallo

 Refried beans are incredibly versatile.
 Once you follow these tips on how to make canned refried beans better, no one will believe you made them yourself.
 They’ll think you snuck away to pick up an order from your favorite local Mexican restaurant.

-You can of course serve your refried beans as a side dish to go with any Mexican dish like tacos, burritos, or enchiladas.
+You can serve your refried beans as a side dish to go with any Mexican dish, like tacos, burritos, or enchiladas.
 They’re great on their own, with toppings, or on top of rice and topped with toppings.

 If you have a lot of canned refried beans leftover, you can also use them in a bunch of fun ways:

 - Smear them in tortillas for tacos or burritos